Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 Massey students and staff can connect free to the Massey wireless networking services provided by Information Technology Services.
 Commercial wireless ISP networks are available for visitors.

-For more information on configuration and coverage, please visit Connect to WiFi.
+For more information on configuration and coverage, please visit Getting connected.

 Each of the Massey Libraries has a Wāhi Rorohiko (Computer Zone).
 For specific details about these choose one of these libraries:

 - Auckland Library Wāhi Rorohiko (Computer Zone)